Sharpening the Sword of Prajna: The Awakening of Insight

 In addition to meditation and study, group activities include an opening lhasang, or fire offering, an evening bonfire in the Grove, a spirited “no-talent” show at the end of the program, and a celebratory banquet.

 * Transportation Service is only available to registered guests of Ferry Beach Arriving and/or Departing from Saco or Portland Maine.
-Please RSVP for transportation at least two weeks prior to your scheduled arrival at Ferry Beach.
+Please RSVP for transportation at least one week prior to your scheduled arrival or departure from Ferry Beach.